-Marketing ROI tells you how much revenue each pound of marketing spend generates — and whether that revenue is actually profitable after accounting for costs.
-Without it, budget decisions are guesswork.
+Marketing ROI tells you how much revenue each dollar of marketing spend generates, and whether that revenue is actually profitable once costs are accounted for.
+Without it, budget decisions come down to guesswork.

 What You Need Before You Start